Three Visions and a Showdown — Modern Paraphrase | fresh.bible

 The first vision was agricultural devastation — the kind that would wipe out a nation:

-The Lord God showed Amos a vision: he was forming a massive swarm of right as the second crop was beginning to sprout — the growth that came after the king had already taken his cut of the first harvest.
+The Lord God showed Amos a vision: he was forming a massive swarm of locusts right as the second crop was beginning to sprout — the growth that came after the king had already taken his cut of the first harvest.

 Think about the timing.
 The king had already claimed his share.
 This second crop was what the ordinary people depended on to survive.
-And in the vision, the locusts consumed everything.
+And in the vision, the locustsconsumed everything.
 Every blade of grass.
 Nothing left.

 And here's where it gets extraordinary. didn't just watch.
 He stepped in: